Migrate from NetBeans to IntelliJ IDEA

 Just like in NetBeans, in IntelliJ IDEA you can use global libraries, which are available for all projects, and project libraries.
 You can define global libraries in and project libraries in .
 For detailed instructions, refer to Libraries.

 Framework support is enabled at the module level.

-In the Project tool window Alt+1, right-click the necessary module and select Add Framework Support.
+In the Project tool window Alt+1, select the necessary module.

 You can also enable support for a web framework while creating a new project.
 For more information, refer to Web applications.

 In IntelliJ IDEA, you can run your application right from the editor by clicking near the declaration of a class with the